Do you have a hard time staying organized at home?

 I came up with a list of my own a couple of months ago.
 Nothing fancy, just a sheet of paper straight out of an old notebook.
 The list includes meals like chili, a tuna pasta salad we love, a super easy baked ziti recipe I found online and even sandwiches.

-The key points to keep in mind here when creating your list is to stick to meals that you know are easy and with ingredients that you normally keep in your fridge or pantry that way you’re not having to run to the supermarket at last minute.
+The key points to keep in mind here when creating your list is to stick to meals that you know are easy and with ingredients that you normally keep in your fridge or pantry that way you don’t have to run to the supermarket at last minute.

 You also don’t have to stick to using this list every single day.
-No need to get bored of these easy go-to meals or have your family protesting against the rotating tacos, chili, sandwich dinners.
+No need to become bored of these easy go-to meals or have your family protesting against the rotating tacos, chili, and sandwich dinners.

 I’m always trying new things so I don’t use my list every day.

-Its great though to know that I have a go-to place for easy meals when I have no idea what to make and no time to go to the supermarket and honestly we have plenty of days when we order in too.
-So don’t feel guilty if that’s you too because unless your that person that’s able to zone out and relax when cooking (not me) then you need a break every so often from the kitchen.
+It’s great though to know that I have a go-to place for easy meals when I have no idea what to make or have no time to go to the supermarket.